UtopicUnicorns/mint-bot/README.md

 `streamChannel`<br/>
 This channel will show notifications when users go live on twitch.<br/>
 Users can use `!stream on` or `!stream off` to enable or disable their own notifications.<br/>
-Admins and Mods can use `!streamping on` of `!streamping off` to enable or disable an @here notification when a user goes live (This is off by default)
+Admins and Mods can use `!streamping on` of `!streamping off` to enable or disable an @here notification when a user goes live (This is off by default)<br/>

 `automod`<br/>